Angelo Buono Jr.: Arrest, trial and conviction

 Buono's trial would become the longest in American legal history, lasting from November 1981 until November 1983, with nearly 400 witnesses testifying.
 Jury selection for Buono's trial was completed in the spring of 1982.
 In June 1982, Bianchi took the stand and, once again, purposely made contradictory statements.
 In fact, one of the prosecutors warned the jury to "expect some lies" during Bianchi's testimony.
 The prosecutors played Bianchi's taped confession to the jury.
 Throughout the trial, the jurors were taken on a series of excursions to the sites where the victims were abducted or dumped, including the exact spot where the bodies of Sonja Johnson and Dolores Cepeda were discovered.
 The jury was also shown the graphic photos of the murdered women's corpses.
 During the trial, the defense attorneys called ten character witnesses for Buono, including his older sister, who testified that Buono was a "non-violent person" who cared for their cancer-stricken mother the same year that the killings had occurred.
 The prosecutors, in turn, called one of Buono's boyhood friends, who testified that Buono "talked about rape all the time."

 The jury returned 10 verdicts from October 30 to November 14, 1983; convicting Buono of 9 counts of murder.
 He was found not guilty in the murder of Yolanda Washington.
 On November 16, Buono took the stand for the first time.
 When asked what the appropriate punishment for him would be, he replied: "My morals and constitutional rights have been broken.
 I ain't taking any procedure in this trial."
 The prosecutors called for the death penalty, describing Buono and Bianchi's acts as "worse than animals."
 After one hour of deliberation, on January 4, 1984, Buono was sentenced to life imprisonment.
 Judge George concluded the two-year long trial by commenting that the death sentence was the appropriate punishment for both Buono and Bianchi, adding that the two "should never see the outside of a jail cell again."

 Detention, death and aftermath

 Shortly after his sentencing, Buono was initially sent to Folsom State Prison, where he refused to come out of his cell due to fear of injury by other inmates, before being transferred.
 In 1986, Buono married for the fourth time; Christine Kizuka, a mother of three and a supervisor at the California State Employment Development Department.
-He died of a heart attack on September 21, 2002 in his jail cell while incarcerated at Calipatria State Prison.
+He died of a heart attack on September 21, 2002, in his jail cell while incarcerated at Calipatria State Prison.
 His body was cremated.

 In 2007, Buono's grandson, Christopher Buono, committed suicide shortly after shooting his grandmother, Mary Castillo, in the head.
-Castillo was at one time married to Buono, and had five children with him, including Chris' father.
+Castillo was at one time married to Buono, and had five children with him, including Chris's father.
 Chris Buono was unaware of his grandfather's true identity until 2005.